 Theoretical studies assume that interference competition trades offs with aspects of life history involved in exploitative competition such as maximum growth rate (Kerr et al. 2002; Neumann and Jetschke 2010).
 Investment in exploitative vs. interference competitive ability thus should be approximately zero-sum.
 But empirical evidence for such trade-offs is scant, and recent attempts to quantify the costs of interference competition traits have failed to detect them (Garbeva et al. 2011).
-Furthermore, a trade-off between maximum growth rate and growth efficiency (i.e. yield) is predicted on metabolic (Pfeiffer et al. 2001) and theoretical grounds (Frank 2010).
+Furthermore, a trade-off between maximum growth rate and growth efficiency is predicted on metabolic (Pfeiffer et al. 2001) and theoretical grounds (Frank 2010).
 Selection to increase exploitative ability therefore is assumed to involve increasing maximum growth rate at the expense of efficiency (Mitri and Richard Foster 2013).
 This prediction is supported in some cases (Luckinbill 1978; MacLean 2007; Jasmin and Zeyl 2012) but not in most others (Luckinbill 1979; Ostrowski et al. 2005; Novak et al. 2006), and may arise from environmental rather than genetic correlations (Jasmin and Zeyl 2012).
 If such trade-offs exist and impose constraints on the evolution of competitiveness, a pattern indicating as much should be evident in the extant variation present within a community.
 The ways in which the life history traits underlying exploitative and interference competition are themselves correlated may help determine the balance between the levels of competitiveness achieved by genotypes as well as how diverse microbial communities assemble.